CBIIT/nci-webtools-dceg-icdgenie/README.md

 Examples:

-- search for ICD-O-3 morphologies which contain the term "lung"
+- search for ICD-O-3 morphologies which contain the term "adenocarcinoma"
-  - `/api/search/icdo3?description=lung`
+  - `/api/search/icdo3?description=adenocarcinoma`
 - search for ICD-O-3 morphologies with a histology code of 8253 and a behavior code of 3
   - `/api/search/icdo3?code=8253/3`
 - search for ICD-O-3 morphologies with a histology code of 8964